Built for agents. Built for humans.

 MCP-native, end-to-end

-60+ tools cover files, trees, SQL, ingress, scripts, debugger, cron, and kanban.
+70+ tools cover files, trees, SQL, ingress, scripts, debugger, cron, kanban, build pipeline, and more.
 Any MCP-capable LLM operates the whole platform — no custom SDKs, no glue code.

 Kanban → Agent pipeline